 Josh continued to pastor a church in London from that Autumn through until May 2016.
 It was during this time that conversations were being had with people in Belfast and details of what this plant would look like were being talked about with Brian and the team in Glasgow.
 Each month Josh would spend a few days travelling from London to Belfast to spend time with people and share the vision that was developing.

 Over the next nine months the team continued to grow and in May 2016 Josh and Ruth made the move from London to Belfast with their young son Reuben.

 Throughout the summer small gatherings of people started to meet in the basement café space at May Street Presbyterian with new people showing up each week.
 In August, Stephen and Abby Mayes joined the core team, with Stephen taking on the role of Worship and Creative Pastor.

-In September, 2016 we moved into a new venue, with a new format, within May Street Presbyterian Church which was the unofficial launch of a Sunday service.
-From September to December we continued to meet on Sundays building our Launch Team and on Sunday 8th January, 2017 we had our official launch.
+In September, 2016 we moved into a new venue, with a new format, within May Street Church which was the unofficial launch of a Sunday service.
+From September to December we continued to meet on Sundays building our Launch Team.

 We would love for you to come and be part of the journey.
 We look forward to meeting you soon!